Dragon-Age-Annual/dragonageannual.art/src/pages/application.md

 We thank you for your interest in Dragon Age Annual!
 Please take the time to read the information below carefully before you apply.

-DAA is a not-for-profit project, and all contributions are done on a voluntary basis.
+DAA is a not-for-profit project and all contributions are done on a voluntary basis.
 There is no monetary compensation for contributors.
 All profits will be donated to the chosen charity for the year.

-**We do not accept any applications of AI-generated works or where others’ fanworks have been traced or used as "bases".** All works should be your own.
+**We do not accept any applications of AI-generated works or where others’ creations have been traced or used as "bases".** All works should be your own.

 As always if you have any questions about the application process, please reach out to us via social media or email dragonageannual@gmail.com.